-Epictetus (pronounced Epic-TEE-tus) was a Greek philosopher (AD 55 - ca. 135), born in Phrygia, associated with the Stoics.
-Epictetus means "acquired", his original name is not known.
-While a slave in Rome he managed to attend lectures on philosophy by the Stoic Musonius Rufus.
-He later became a freedman, lame and in ill health.
+Epictetus (pronounced Epic-TEE-tus) was a Greek philosopher (55 - ca. 135 AD), born in Phrygia, associated with the Stoics.
+First he was a slave in Rome, and later became a freedman, lame and in ill health.

 Epictetus spent his whole career teaching philosophy and promoting a daily regime of rigorous self-examination.
 In AD 89 or 90 he was expelled from Rome and Italy with other philosophers by the emperor Domitian.
 The rest of his life Epictetus spent at Nicopolis, Greece, where he had his own school.
 It got a good reputation and attracted many upper-class Romans.

 Epictetus wrote nothing.
 His teachings were most likely written down by a pupil who collected the lecture notes he had taken, in two works: Discourses, and the Handbook (or Manual (Encheiridion), which is a condensed aphoristic version of the main doctrines.
 The two works, written somewhere around AD 104-7, deal almost wholly with ethics.
 Whoever wrote he text as we have it today - Epitectus or his upper-class Roman pupil - its words were intended to present Stoic moral philosophy.